 You may be able to use my sound font to hear them as I do.

 For a performer, there is always a conflict between saying as much as one can with each individual piece, and being faithful to the lifetime-built philosophy of the composer.
 Intellect produces complexity, but feeling demands simplicity.
 Early on, I played a Rameau piece for Kenneth Gilbert.
-There was a pause while he searched for something polite to say, then he commented that "I suppose it is a complex piece of music"!
+There was a pause while he searched for something polite to say, then he commented, "I suppose it is a complex piece of music"!
 I've never forgotten that lesson.

 Most performers, on encountering the range and quantity of Scarlatti's music, quickly choose a few pieces and interpret him as a capricious mannerist (or, worse in my opinion, as a romantic).
 This tendency is exacerbated by the characteristics of the piano, to which Scarlatti's sounds do not transfer well.
-(His breathtaking technique does transfer, as Vladimir Horowitz amply demonstrated.
+(His breathtaking technique can transfer for some pieces, as Vladimir Horowitz amply demonstrated.
 He and Scarlatti would have had a ball together.)
 Here, I attempt the opposite - to present the cumulative achievement of a great musical colourist on the instrument which was his canvas.

 My recording follows the numbering of Kirkpatrick, whose study of Scarlatti is the base from which a modern player must build ("Domenico Scarlatti", Ralph Kirkpatrick, Princeton, 1953).
 To start, there are the 30 "exercises", as Scarlatti called them, of 1738.
 This is where Scarlatti introduces us to his incredible facility of playing any note anywhere on the keyboard with either hand.
 Many of the pieces Kirkpatrick lists as no. 31-93 were presented to the Queen in a volume in 1742, and as 94-147 in another in 1749.
 The pieces in these two volumes almost certainly predate 1738.
 They include some works for solo and continuo, which I have recorded as though they were for harpsichord pupil and teacher, in the Flemish tradition.